 - Boards & Commissions

-The Lake Oswego City Charter establishes a council-manager form of government, which vests policy authority in a volunteer city council, and administrative authority for day-to-day operations in an appointed, professional city manager.
+The Lake Oswego City Charter establishes a Council-Manager form of government, which vests policy authority in a volunteer City Council, and administrative authority for day-to-day operations in an appointed, professional City Manager.

-The City Council is the governing body of the City of Lake Oswego, and the citizens elect members at large.
+The City Council is the governing body of the City of Lake Oswego, and the community elect members at large.
 The Mayor and Councilors are elected to four-year terms.
 The charter provides that the term of office for the Mayor and Councilors not exceed a period of eight consecutive years.
-At least three council positions are up for election every two years.
+At least three Council positions are up for election every two years.
 The three candidates who receive the highest number of votes are elected to the vacant seats.